Skip to content

 Does a low FilterScored score mean the purifier is bad?

-No. It means the unit is weak on the axes we weight: independently verified clean-air output, total cost of ownership, and coverage claims supported by data.
-A machine can be well-built and still score low because it lacks AHAM-verified CADR or carries high running costs.
-The score measures verifiable value, not overall quality or reputation.
+No. It means the unit is weak on the things we weigh: outside-verified cleaning speed, what it costs to run over time, and coverage claims the machine can back up.
+A purifier can be well-built and still score low because it lacks AHAM-verified CADR or costs a lot to keep filtered.
+The score measures value you can verify, not overall quality or reputation.

 Why do you weight AHAM CADR so heavily?

-AHAM Verifide is the one performance measure that is standardized, independently tested, published in a public directory, and re-checked from production units.
-It lets us compare brands on the same basis.
-Manufacturer-only figures and proprietary metrics cannot be compared that way, so we credit them far less.
+Because AHAM Verifide is the one performance number that is tested by an outside lab, posted in a public directory, and re-checked from off-the-shelf units.
+That lets us line brands up on the same footing.
+A maker's own figures and in-house metrics cannot be compared that way, so we credit them far less.

 Isn't penalizing a brand for not publishing CADR unfair?

 We treat it as a transparency markdown, not a verdict on the machine.
-A brand that declines to publish AHAM CADR removes the one independently checked, comparable number buyers have.
-In a system built on verifiable performance, absent data is a legitimate reason to score lower.
-Publishing verified CADR would raise the score.
+A brand that does not publish AHAM CADR takes away the one independently checked, comparable number you have to shop with.
+In a system built on performance you can verify, a missing number is a fair reason to score lower.
+Publishing a verified CADR would lift the score right back up.

 Why does running cost matter so much in the score?

-Because it is most of what you pay over time.
-Replacement filters, and how often they need changing, often exceed the purchase price across a few years.
-Premium units frequently use proprietary filters priced well above mainstream equivalents, which pushes total cost of ownership up.
+Because it is most of what you actually pay over time.
+Replacement filters, and how often you swap them, often add up to more than the sticker price across a few years.
+Premium units frequently use proprietary filters priced well above mainstream ones, which pushes that running cost up and the score down.

 What is the issue with Molekule specifically?

-Independent particle-capture testing by Wirecutter rated it poorly, and Consumer Reports ranked it near the bottom with effective coverage well below the marketed room size.
-The National Advertising Division reviewed its marketing and the company accepted that some quantified claims were unsupported.
-Molekule disputes particle-only testing of its technology, which we note, but weak independent data lowers the score.
+Independent particle-capture testing by Wirecutter rated it poorly, and Consumer Reports ranked it near the bottom with real-world coverage well below the marketed room size.
+The National Advertising Division reviewed its marketing and the company accepted that some specific claims were unsupported.
+Molekule argues particle-only testing is not the right yardstick for its technology, which we note, but weak outside data still lowers the score.

 Sources